quanser/Quanser_Academic_Resources/docs/start_labs.md

 For a more detailed description of the provided file directory, go to the [Directory Structure](#directory-structure) section.

-**Note:** If needed, use the [Simulink Onramp](https://matlabacademy.mathworks.com/details/simulink-onramp/simulink), for help getting started with Simulink, or the [QUARC Demos](https://docs.quanser.com/quarc/documentation/quarc_demos.html) for help getting started with Quanser's QUARC.

 [Back to Top](#)   |   [Back to Guide](../README.md#getting-started-with-content)